Camzyos (Mavacamten)

 Frequently Asked Questions

-If you miss your dose, take it as soon as you remember on the same day, then take your next dose at the usual time the next day.
-Never take a double dose to make up for the missed dose.
+If you miss a dose, take it as soon as you remember on the same day and do not double the next dose.

 Important Disclaimer